-elephantTV is a series of panel discussions that present a range of perspectives on contentious issues in the Church, so that Christians can come to informed and thoughtful conclusions, and respect each other despite our differences of opinion.
+elephantTV is a series of debates that present a range of perspectives on issues in society, so that citizens can come to informed and thoughtful conclusions, and respect each other despite our differences of opinion.

 the history of elephantTV